 2) Add a heaping cup of kim chi, the chilies and green onion and a good dash of salt.
 Mix together.

-3) Heat up plenty of oil in a small-medium frying pan.
+3) Heat up plenty of oil in a large frying pan for shallow frying smaller batches (or use a smaller frying pan for making larger pancakes as below).
 You need enough oil for the pancakes to be crispy.

-4) Drop about a cup of the kim chi pancake batter and swirl around for an even thin pancake.
+4) Ladle batter for frying several pancakes.
 Fry on one side about 4 minutes on med-high heat or until crispy and brown.
 Flip and cook the other side another few minutes until brown and crispy.
-Continue cooking the other pancakes in the same way and pile them onto a plate.
+Drain on kitchen towel before slicing and serving.

-5) Mix the dipping sauce together and enjoy cold or hot.
+5) Mix the dipping sauce together and enjoy these pancakes cold or hot.
 Cut the pancake into triangles or strips and let people serve themselves.